ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/the-hairy-bikers-book-give-away.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win The Hairy Bikers' British Classics: Over 100 recipes celebrating timeless\
+title: "Win The Hairy Bikers' British Classics book!"
-  \ cooking and the nation’s favourite dishes!"
 competition-description: "<p>Christmas is here, and we all want to cook new recipes\
   \ to surprise our guests.
 We are giving away the brand new book from the nation's\
   \ favourite cooking duo, and beloved food enthusiasts, the Hairy Bikers!</p>\r\n\
   <p>If you want to discover all of their amazing recipes, click below for a chance\
   \ to win!</p>"
-hero-header: "Win The Hairy Bikers' British Classics: Over 100 recipes celebrating\
+hero-header: "Win The Hairy Bikers' British Classics book!"
-  \ timeless cooking and the nation’s favourite dishes!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-40b72cc1-af67-43ff-a276-5651e850fa40.jpg"
 logo-left-href: "http://club.expressly.io"